hyunjunian/Poor-Charlie-s-Almanack/en.md

 Let us start by exploring the consequences of our simplifying no-brainer decision that we must rely on a strong trademark.
 This conclusion automatically leads to an understanding of the essence of our business in proper elementary academic terms.
 We can see from the introductory course in psychology that, in essence, we are going into the business of creating and maintaining conditioned reflexes.
 The Coca-Cola trade name and trade dress will act as the stimuli, and the purchase and ingestion of our beverage will be the desired responses.

-> In essence, we are going into the business of creating and maintaining conditioned reflexes.
->

 And how does one create and maintain conditioned reflexes?
 Well, the psychology text gives two answers: 1) by operant conditioning, and 2) by classical conditioning, often called Pavlovian conditioning to honor the great Russian scientist.
 And since we want a lollapalooza result, we must use both conditioning techniques—and all we can invent to enhance effects from each technique.

 The operant conditioning part of our problem is easy to solve.
 We need only 1) maximize rewards of our beverage’s ingestion, and 2) minimize possibilities that desired reflexes, once created by us, will be extinguished through operant conditioning by proprietors of competing products.

 For operant conditioning rewards, there are only a few categories we will find practical:

-- Food value in calories or other inputs
+1. Food value in calories or other inputs
-- Flavor, texture, and aroma acting as stimuli to consumption under neural pre-programming of man through Darwinian natural selection
+2. Flavor, texture, and aroma acting as stimuli to consumption under neural pre-programming of man through Darwinian natural selection
-- Stimulus, as by sugar or caffeine
+3. Stimulus, as by sugar or caffeine
-- Cooling effect when man is too hot or warming effect when man is too cool
+4. Cooling effect when man is too hot or warming effect when man is too cool

 Wanting a lollapalooza result, we will naturally include rewards in all the categories.